 - The three privately owned properties directly abut residential properties to the north and, therefore, have the greatest potential for social consequences. - Likewise the 75-acre county property abuts some residential property to the north; however, the size of the site when combined with the rest of the property to the south leaves more room for substantial buffering. - The Crook County Landfill already has an established social impact which may be increased if the facility expands in the future. - The 120-acre property owned by Crook County is adjacent to the airport, Crook County landfill and EFU land owned by DSL.
 The greatest potential consequence of developing this property would be its impact on the airport, particularly as it lies within the runway protection zone.
 As mentioned previously, the best use for this site would be future expansion of airport facilities.

-The subject site, unlike all of the other sites under evaluation, has almost no potential for negative social impact as there are no neighboring residential properties or other uses that would be harmed by the expansion of the data center facility.
+The subject site, unlike all of the other sites under evaluation, has almost no potential for negative social impact.
+There are no neighboring residential properties and Tom